dfinity/wg-identity-authentication/topics/proxied_canister_calls.md

 * origin of the relying party
 * derivation origin, if any
 * target canister
-* human readable call consent information (retrieved from the target canister)
+* human-readable call consent information (retrieved from the target canister)

 The user needs to be presented with options to accept or reject the call.
 Explicit user interaction (i.e. pressing a button) is required in this step.
 If the user owns multiple identities on the IDP they SHOULD have the option to select which one is used.
 The consent screen MAY also show the technical call details (i.e. method name and arguments).